yasinhessnawi1/Hideme/README.md

 -   **Text Search**: Search for text patterns or keywords within documents, with results highlighted and navigable.
 -   **Redaction**: Tools to select and mark areas for redaction, with the potential to apply these redactions permanently (likely requires backend processing).
 -   **Customizable Settings**: User-specific settings for application behavior, entity definitions, ban lists, and search patterns.
+-   **Multi-language Support**: Internationalization capabilities with support for English and Norwegian languages, with an easily extendable framework for adding more languages.
+-   **Document History**: Storage and retrieval of document redaction history, allowing users to revisit and apply previous redaction mappings to documents.
+-   **Encryption and Decryption**: Client-side encryption and decryption of sensitive document data using AES-GCM algorithm, ensuring secure transmission with the backend.
 -   **Theming**: Support for light/dark mode.
 -   **Responsive Design**: UI adapts to different screen sizes (implied by use of modern web tech).